Deploy Office for Mac from the Mac App Store

 What version of Office is available from the Mac App Store?

-Some Office 365 (and Microsoft 365) subscriptions don't include access to downloadable Office apps.
+Some Microsoft 365 (and Office 365) subscriptions don't include access to downloadable Office apps.
 For example, the Office 365 E1 and Microsoft 365 Business Basic plans.
-For more information, see Office 365 plans.
+For more information, see Microsoft 365 plans for businesses, Microsoft 365 plans for enterprises, and Office 365 plans for enterprises.

 Can I use apps from the Mac App Store with my volume license?

-How do I deploy Office apps from the Mac App Store to computers in my organization?
+How do I deploy Office apps from the Mac App Store to devices in my organization?

-You need an enterprise mobility management (EMM) tool that supports either Apple's Volume Purchase Program (VPP), Apple Business Manager, or Apple School Manager.
+You need an enterprise mobility management (EMM) tool that supports either Apple Business Manager or Apple School Manager.
 For example, Jamf Pro is compatible with these programs and can be used to deploy Office apps.
 Office supports managed distribution, which allows your Mobile Device Management (MDM) server to install Office even when the user does not have an Apple ID.
 Office apps cannot be distributed through redeemable codes.

 While a consumer may acquire Office through the Mac App Store as a bundle with a single-click download, IT admins will need to deploy the individual apps.